rjvitorino/gists-catalogue/gists/20240619-unique_sum-gist/index.md

 # 20240619-unique_sum-gist

-**Description**: Cassidy's interview question of the week (20240401 - April fools!): Given an array of numbers, add all of the values together but only if the number does not repeat a digit.
+**Description**: Cassidoo's interview question of the week (20240401 - April fools!): Given an array of numbers, add all of the values together but only if the number does not repeat a digit.

 ## unique_sum.py